rpcpool/yellowstone-faithful/README.md

 This would generate the indexes in the current dir for epoch-107.

+## Contributing

+We are currently requesting contributions from the community in testing this tool for retrievals and for generating data.
+We also request input on the IPLD Schema and data format.
+Proposals, bug reports, questions, help requests etc. can be reported via issues on this repo.

 ## Contact

 This project is currently managed by [Triton One](https://triton.one/).
 If you want more information contact us via [Telegram](https://t.me/+K0ONdq7fE4s0Mjdl).